CodePushGo/website/src/content/blog/en/apple-policy-updates-for-capacitor-apps-2025.md

 -   **Update Management**: Create a structured system for version control and update rollouts.
 -   **Tracking and Documentation**: Set up detailed tracking for update delivery stats, version history, user adoption rates, and security compliance.

-Capgo provides tools and resources to help developers implement these steps effectively.
+CodePushGo provides tools and resources to help developers implement these steps effectively.

-### Capgo Support
+### CodePushGo Support

-Capgo is equipped to assist developers in meeting Apple's updated guidelines.
-With 750 apps already using Capgo in production [\[1\]](https://capgo.app/), it has proven to be a reliable solution for compliance and update management.
+CodePushGo is equipped to assist developers in meeting Apple's updated guidelines.
+With 750 apps already using CodePushGo in production [\[1\]](https://capgo.app/), it has proven to be a reliable solution for compliance and update management.

-Capgo addresses common challenges by offering:
+CodePushGo addresses common challenges by offering:

 -   Automated checks to ensure updates meet Apple’s policies
 -   Detailed analytics with an 82% global update success rate [\[1\]](https://capgo.app/)
 -   Flexible deployment options tailored to developer needs

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

-Capgo also integrates seamlessly with CI/CD workflows, making it easier for developers to maintain consistent update processes - essential for aligning with Apple's 2025 requirements.
+CodePushGo also integrates seamlessly with CI/CD workflows, making it easier for developers to maintain consistent update processes - essential for aligning with Apple's 2025 requirements.